-When a client wants to terminate communication with a server, it calls EcDoDisconnect.
+A client terminates communication with a server by calling EcDoDisconnect.
 In the call to EcDoDisconnect, the client passes the session context handle, which was created in a successful call to the interface function EcDoConnectEx.
 It is suggested that the server clean up any Session Context data associated with this session context handle.